Posted by Cindy Wilson.

 In my years of meeting one-on-one with TIAA participants, Iʼve found that basic math works better than emotional discussions in motivating people to save more money.
 And nothing demonstrates the power of compound interest more elegantly than the numbers 7 and 2—especially to savers with plenty of time on their side.
 Hereʼs how…

-So, if 20-year-old Sarah invested $1,000 today and just left it there until she retired at age 70, she could end up with something like $32,000.
+Here’s a rule of 72 example: If 20-year-old Sarah invested $1,000 today and just left it there until she retired at age 70, she could end up with something like $32,000.
 A 32x increase!
 Based on the historical, long-term returns of US large-cap stocks, the assumption of 7.2% growth is very reasonable (of course, as always, past performance is no predictor of future returns).
 If Sarah waited until age 30 before investing that $1,000, she would only end up with half the amount of money ($16,000 instead of $32,000) at age 70.
 Thatʼs why my financial consultants strive to educate those with retirement goals (and to reform lapsed savers) as early as possible— whatever excuses are thrown our way.

 2) Similarly, if you assume a 10% rate of return, you double your money every 7.2 years.

 Meaning, at age 70, Sarahʼs balance would look more like $128,000!
 A 128x increase is counterintuitive to the point of being mind-boggling.
 But if you leave money by itself for long enough, it really can start multiplying exponentially.
 Historically (that is, 1928 through 2014), the annual average return rate for the S&P 500 has been 10%.
 If you factored in reinvested dividends over that period, the figure would be even higher.
 Of course, if you break down this timespan into shorter periods, there is some variation: For example, the average annualized return for the three-year period, 2013-2015, was 15.13%; other periods experienced much lower averages.